-No, it doesn’t have yellow undertones and it’s also neither a clean white!
+No, it doesn’t have the same undertones and it’s also neither a clean white!

-Now that I have hinted at where this color needs to be used, you have to very careful while actually using it.
+Now that I have hinted at where this one needs to be used, you have to very careful while actually using it.

 Since it has a warm touch, be careful of using it in north-facing rooms mainly!
 Since it’s bright – it will give a natural look to your room.

-Let’s discuss where you should probably use this color!
+Let’s discuss where you should probably use this!

 Dover White in Bedrooms